ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.4.9 =
+* Search improvements.
+When searching for multiple terms in Link Library, it will search for these terms separately in the link description, large description and notes instead of only looking for them next to each other
+* Fixed issue with link counts in category list
+* Fixed issue with pagination system displaying too many dots if there are a lot of pages in library

 = 6.4.8 =
 * Fixed bug with using a search box defined in a library with a number higher than 1